 Some of these answers are edited for conciseness and clarity.

 Where can I find the COVID-19 vaccine?

 The best resource is the CDC's VaccineFinder map tool, which lets you search by zip code to find places offering COVID-19 vaccines in your area: https://www.vaccines.gov/search/

 Generally, the vaccine is now widely available everywhere in the U.S. in most major pharmacies, clinics, hospitals as well as your local health department.

 As of August 17, 2021, the vaccine is currently FDA-authorized for anyone age 12 and older.
 Vaccine trials for children as young as 6 months old are still underway.
 Pediatricians said those trials have been progressing well and they are hoping FDA emergency authorization is able to be extended to them by the year's end.

-Will the vaccine be a one-time thing or will we need a vaccine every year as we do with the flu shot?
+Will we need a booster every year as we do with flu shots?

 "The studies that are being used for approval run two years so that we're going to continue to follow antibody levels.
 We're going to continue to see if there are infections that develop a year, 18 months, after vaccination.
 That would tell us how long these really last, so we're hopeful that particularly with some of these new technologies that they're going to last longer, but we do not have that information," Dr. Bill Smith said.

 "That's why it's important to continue to enroll and participate in these studies, so that we can answer some of these remaining questions about duration, effectiveness long-term, etc."